 Ensure the cat is kept indoors at all times.

 To administer medication (as required) as well as monthly flea and worming treatments.

-Long haired cats will require regular grooming to avoid matts developing.
+Long haired cats will require regular grooming to avoid mats developing.

-If you have other cats (or dogs), you will need to isolate a foster cat, at least for a little while until they can be slowly integrated.
+If you have other pets, you will need to isolate a foster cat, at least for a little while until they can be slowly integrated.
 I have found that resident cats generally tolerate the introduction of a kitten better than an adult cat.
 However, any introductions should be taken slowly.
-If the foster is only short term, I wouldn't worry about introducing at all.
+If the foster is only short-term, I wouldn’t worry about introducing at all.